berrybeat/Neo4j.Berries.OGM/README.md

         "Url": "<neo4j-address>",
         "Username": "<neo4j-user>",
         "Password": "<neo4j-password>",
-        "Database": "<neo4j-database-name>" //Optional.
-When not set, the default database will be used!
+        "Database": "<neo4j-database-name>"
     }
 }
 ```

+* Neo4j.Url: This is the url to neo4j.
+For example: `http://localhost:7687
+* Neo4j.Username: The username for your database
+* Neo4j.Password: The password for your database
+* Neo4j.Database: This is optional.
+If not passed, it will connect to the default database.
+If passed, it will connect to the passed database.

 ## Resources